supabase-community/supabase-kt/plugins/CoilIntegration/README.md

     .build()
 ```

 You can also replace the default Coil Image Loader in your application.
-For Compose Multiplatform Applications, you can use the `setSingletonImageLoaderFactory` composable function:
+For Compose Multiplatform Applications using the `coil-compose` dependency, you can use the `setSingletonImageLoaderFactory` composable function:
 ```kotlin
 setSingletonImageLoaderFactory { platformContext ->
     ImageLoader.Builder(platformContext)